attache-case/omoitsukibot/README.md

 ## <a name="Usage"> Usage

+First, [Deploy](#deploy) your *omoitsukibot* app.

+Now, you can stock your *omoitsuki* by posting messages to the Slack channel you invited your bot to.
 1. Send your *omoitsuki* to your slack channel according to the format below.
 > *omoitsukibot* will post your *omoitsuki* to your GitHub repository as an Issue.